jheyman/blog/pages/MultiRoomHomeAudio/index.md

 #### Sharing the USB card audio output (optional)

 One problem I encountered is that once squeezelite is configured this way, it will prevent any other service from using the same USB audio output.
 This has nothing to do with squeezelite itself, but with the ALSA sound library configuration.
 It may or may not be a limitation depending on the intended usage, and for this particular project alone this is not a problem, but since I wanted to host other services using audio on the same raspberry pi (e.g. [GoogleCalendarAudioNotifier]({{ site.baseurl }}/pages/GoogleCalendarAudioNotifier)), I had to address this.
-To solve this issue, it is necessary to configure ALSA for sharing the sound output device, and this is achieved by activating the `dmix` plugin that will then combine the audio channels from different services/programs into a single audio output.<br><br>
+To solve this issue, it is necessary to configure ALSA for sharing the sound output device, and this is achieved by activating the `dmix` plugin that will then combine the audio channels from different services/programs into a single audio output.

 The configuration is two-fold, the first part consists in a custom ALSA configuration file, to be put in file `/etc/asound.conf`: